Mistralazhdarcho: Discovery and naming

 In 1992, a rich fossil site was discovered by French paleontologist Xavier Valentin at Velaux–La Bastide Neuve, in the south of France.
 Between 2009 and 2012, pterosaur remains were excavated in the site.
 They were subsequently reported in the scientific literature in 2015 by paleontologist Aude Cincotta and colleagues, along with numerous other non-pterosaur fossil remains.

 Among the pterosaur remains is specimen MMS/VBN.09.C.001, which was discovered in a sandstone layer of the Aix-en-Provence Basin at Velaux–La Bastide Neuve.
 The layer dates back to the late Campanian, about 72 million years ago.
-Specimen MMS/VBN.09.C.001 consists of a partial skeleton with the skull.
+Specimen MMS/VBN.09.C.001 consists of a partial skeleton with part of the mandible.
 It contains the symphysis of the lower jaws (the part where they join), the atlas-axis complex of the front neck, a middle neck vertebra, the left humerus, a piece of the right humerus, the left radius, the right pteroid, the shaft of the fourth metacarpal, the proximal part of the first phalanx of the wing finger, the distal part of the same phalanx, and four bone fragments that could not be identified, which include some articular surface and two shafts.
 The skeleton was not found articulated but the bones were discovered on a limited surface of 5 m2 within the total surface of 140 m2 formed by the fossil layer.
 Therefore, it was concluded they represent a single individual, probably a subadult.

 In 2018, specimen MMS/VBN.09.C.001 was made the holotype of the newly named genus and type species Mistralazhdarcho maggii, named and described by Valentin, along with paleontologists Romain Vullo, Géraldine Garcia, Pascal Godefroit, and Aude Cincotta.
 The generic name Mistralazhdarcho is a combination of the mistral, a northern wind typical of the area of discovery, and the related pterosaur Azhdarcho, the type genus of Azhdarchidae, the family to which Mistralazhdarcho belongs.
 The specific name maggii honors Jean-Pierre Maggi, the mayor of Velaux, for his support of the La Bastide Neuve paleontological project.